Item |

 There are several different application types that residents and nonresidents can apply for, which are listed below.
 You are only allowed to submit two application types for the first drawing, but you are allowed to purchase and build points for all.

-Although nonresidents only have a select few categories to choose from, there are cases where they might have a shot at leftover tags once the draw has concluded.
+Although nonresidents have only a select few categories to choose from, there are cases where they might have a shot at leftover tags once the draw concludes.
 We will point those out in the category breakdowns below.

 Almost all of the units for East River Deer are well under 10% public land, so it would be wise to solidify a place to hunt before applying.

-The Custer State Park license is for residents only and there is only one license type for the 2025 season.
+The Custer State Park license is for residents only, and there is only one license type for the 2026 season.
 There are no nonresident opportunities for Custer State Park.
-One of the biggest perks about this license is its 100% public land.
-Even for residents, the Type 11 any whitetail license is tough to draw and you will have to be around the 19-point level to see some decent odds.
+One of the biggest perks of this license is its 100% public land.
+Even for residents, the Type 11 any whitetail license is tough to draw, and you will have to be around the 20-point level to see odds above 10%.
 Once you draw this license, you are then strapped with a 10-year waiting period until you can apply again.
 Dive into our standalone draw odds to see what your odds are at your specific point level.

-South Dakota has three wildlife refuges that are open to deer hunting and these licenses are available through the state draw.
-The Sand Lake Refuge, Lacreek Refuge and the Waubay Refuge are all eligible for both residents and nonresidents to apply.
-All three have multiple seasons to apply for and all of the license types available for the 2025 season are Type 01 any deer licenses.
-Some are rifle hunts and some are muzzleloader only hunts.
+South Dakota has three wildlife refuges that are open to deer hunting, and these licenses are available through the state draw.
+The Sand Lake Refuge, Lacreek Refuge, and the Waubay Refuge are all eligible for both residents and nonresidents to apply.
+All three have multiple seasons to apply for, and all the license types available for the 2026 season are Type 01, any deer licenses.
+Some are rifle hunts, and some are muzzleloader-only hunts.
 The refuge options are broken down in the tables below:

-As you can tell from the tables above, the earlier seasons have the better success rates, but also have much harder odds for both residencies.
-There are a couple options at the lower point levels, which is something to consider if you’re just looking to grab a tag for this year.
+As you can tell from the tables above, the earlier seasons have higher success rates but also much harder odds for both residencies.
+There are a couple of options at the lower point levels, which is something to consider if you’re just looking to grab a tag for this year.

-For those seeking a broader option, South Dakota also offers a Type 13 antlerless whitetail muzzleloader license, which is available to both residents and nonresidents.
-This is an unlimited license, meaning there’s no risk of not drawing, though an application is still required.
-While not valid statewide, it covers a wide range of areas—hunters should consult the regulations to confirm where it can be used.
+For hunters seeking a more flexible option, South Dakota offers a Type 13 antlerless whitetail muzzleloader license.
+This tag is open to both residents and nonresidents and is issued in unlimited numbers, so there’s no chance of missing out in the draw—though applying is still necessary.
+While it doesn’t cover the entire state, it is valid in many areas, so reviewing the regulations will help clarify where it can be used.

 For resident adults, the biggest opportunity for OTC/unlimited licenses is the archery deer license.
 There are four different licenses available: